ne0c0der/ebook-template/README.md

 # ebook-template
-Just drop in your code and run
+Just drop in your code ebook or guide and export to use anywhere